 A common and simple way of supporting Marlboro College is by making a provision in your will or trust.

 We can work with you and your attorney to determine what assets might come to the college from your estate.
 Bequests can be unrestricted or restricted to a specific purpose, for example, to establish a scholarship fund or endow a curricular area.
+You can leave as much or as little as you’d like; there is no minimum or maximum gift amount.

 Contact the Development office so we can suggest specific bequest language or help you steward your planned gift.